How to Evaluate a Personal Loan Offer

 The loan’s interest rate tells you how much interest you’ll pay the lender during a specific time period as a percentage of the principal amount outstanding in exchange for borrowing money.
 However, the interest rate does not take any loan fees into account (unlike APR, below).

 Why it matters: Your interest rate may be fixed or variable.
 A fixed interest rate doesn’t change over the life of the loan, whereas a variable rate could change if the benchmark interest rate changes.

 APR is the total cost you pay each year to borrow money, including fees, expressed as a percentage.

 Why it matters: The APR of your loan is the best gauge of how much you’ll spend repaying the loan, and it’s a better way than interest rate to compare apples to apples when assessing multiple loan offers.
-For example, if one personal loan has no fees but a higher interest rate, and another loan has some fees but a lower interest rate, comparing APRs should help you solve the mystery of which loan is less expensive.
+For example, if one personal loan has no fees but a higher interest rate, and another loan has some fees but a lower interest rate, comparing Annual Percentage Rates (APRs) should help you solve the mystery of which loan is less expensive.

 The term of your loan is the length of time you’ll be given to repay your loan.
 In general, most personal loans offer terms between one and eight years, although there are exceptions on the shorter or longer sides.

 Why it matters: The shorter the repayment period, the higher your monthly payments will usually be.
 However, you’ll also pay off your loan faster and usually save on interest, to boot.

 The monthly payment is the amount you must pay the lender each month.
 Part of your monthly payment will go toward principal, or the remaining amount you owe on the loan, and the rest will go toward interest and any fees you may have incurred.